zplayads/FAQ/edit_DNS.md

 1. Open Network and Sharing Center, you have the following two ways to open it

    a.
-Right click your WIFI and choose 'Open Network and Sharing Center'
+Right click your WIFI

 ![choose wifi](img/win0-cn.jpg)

+Choose 'Open Network and Sharing Center'

 ![network setting](img/win1-en.jpg)

    b.Choose 'Network and Internet' on Control Panel
 ![Network and Internet](img/win2-en.png)

-2. Double click the WIFI you connect
+1. Double click the WIFI you connect

 ![click WIFI](img/win3-en.png)